 - State NEVI planning websites on the Alternative Fuels Data Center

-Learn about Clean School Bus Program funding from the Environmental Protection Agency (EPA).
-EPA's Clean School Bus Program provides $5 billion over 5 years (fiscal years 2022 – 2026) to replace existing school buses with clean and zero-emission models.
+The Environmental Protection Agency's Clean School Bus Program provides $5 billion over 5 years (fiscal years 2022 – 2026) to replace existing school buses with clean and zero-emission models.
 The Joint Office provides technical assistance to school districts to plan for and deploy clean school buses.

 Explore foundational datasets, tools, and resources to implement a state plan.